jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 layout: post
 title: Building Duovero Systems with Yocto
 description: "Building customized systems for Gumstix Duovero using tools from the Yocto Project"
-date: 2017-03-13 13:52:00
+date: 2018-01-07 14:40:00
 categories: gumstix-linux
 tags: [linux, gumstix, duovero, yocto]
 ---

-Some notes on building systems for [Gumstix Duovero][duovero] boards using tools from the [Yocto Project][yocto].
+This post is about building Linux systems for [Gumstix Duovero][duovero] boards using tools from the [Yocto Project][yocto].

-The [meta-duovero][meta-duovero] *layer* generates some basic systems with packages to support, C, C++, Qt5, Perl and Python development.

-I use this as a template when starting new *Duovero* projects.
+Yocto is a set of tools for building a custom embedded Linux distribution.
+The systems are usually targeted for a particular application like a commercial product.

+Yocto uses what it calls **meta-layers** to define the configuration for a system build.
+Within each meta-layer are recipes, classes and configuration files that support the primary build tool, a python framework called **bitbake**.

+I have a custom Yocto layer for the Duoveros called [meta-duovero][meta-duovero].
+I am not using the Gumstix Yocto meta-layer.

 ### System Info

-The Yocto version is `2.2.1` the `[morty]` branch.
+The Yocto version is **2.4**, the `[rocko]` branch.

-The `4.4.53` Linux kernel comes from the [linux-stable][linux-stable] repository.
+The default kernel is **4.14**.
+A recipe for a **4.9** kernel is also available.

-The [u-boot][uboot] version is `2016.07`.
+The u-boot version is **2017.09**.

 These are **sysvinit** systems using [eudev][eudev].

-The Qt version is `5.7.1`.
-By default there is no *X11* and no desktop installed.
-[Qt][qt] gui applications can be run using the `-platform linuxfb` switch.

-A light-weight *X11* desktop can be added with minimal changes to the build configuration.

-Perl `5.22` and Python `2.7.12` each with a number of modules is included.

-The Duovero [Zephyr][duovero-zephyr] COM has a built-in Wifi/Bluetooth radio.
-The kernel and software to support both are included.
-Access point mode is supported.
-Some [instructions here][jumpnow-duovero-ap].

-NOTE: I haven't tested Bluetooth with the 4.x kernels.

-RTC battery backup trickle charging is enabled by default in the 4.4 kernel.
-Edit the kernel recipe and remove the patch if you don't want this.

-Some extra device tree binaries are generated and installed that support

-1. HDMI (`jumpnow-duovero-parlor.dtb`)
-2. No display (`jumpnow-duovero-parlor-nodisplay.dtb`)

-Both add spidev support to the kernel.

-You can switch between the *dtbs* using a u-boot script file `/boot/uEnv.txt`.
-If you don't use a *uEnv.txt* script, then the default `omap4-duovero-parlor.dtb` will be loaded.

-An example *uEnv.txt* is in `meta-duovero/scripts`.

-*spidev* on SPI bus 1 (CS 0,1,2) and SPI bus 4 (CS 0) are configured for use from the *Parlor header*.

-See the dts include files under `linux-stable-4.4/dts` for the particular pins to use for the different SPI configurations.

-*UART2* is available as `/dev/ttyO1` from the header pins *15* TX and *17* RX.

-There are some simple loopback test programs included in the console image.

-[spiloop][spiloop] is a utility for testing the *spidev* driver.

-[serialecho][serialecho] is a utility for testing the *uart*.

-There is a Qt5 test program [tspress][tspress] in the *qt5-image*.
+Python **3.5.3** is installed.

+My systems use **sysvinit**, but Yocto supports **systemd** if you would rather use that.

+Only one device tree is built with the **4.14** and **4.9** recipes, the in-tree

+* omap4-duovero-parlor.dtb

+Custom dtbs can be easily written.

 ### Ubuntu Setup

-I am primarily using *16.04* 64-bit servers for builds.
-Older versions should work.
+I primarily use **16.04** 64-bit servers for builds.
+Other versions should work.

 You will need at least the following packages installed

     build-essential
     chrpath
     diffstat
-    gawk
-    git
     libncurses5-dev
-    pkg-config
-    subversion
-    texi2html
     texinfo

-For *16.04* you also need to install the *python 2.7* package that the *Yocto 2.2* branch requires
+For **16.04** you also need to install the **python 2.7** package

     python2.7